macloo/python-adv-web-apps/docs/_build/html/_sources/flask.rst.txt

 .. literalinclude:: ../python_code_examples/flask/hello.py
    :caption:

-To run that test script, at the command prompt, type this (two lines).
+To run that test script, at the command prompt, type this (two lines):

 **Mac OS** ::